 - If your cat refuses food, acts fidgety or looks for a secluded place to settle down, it could be because her labor is due to start very soon.

-- Your cat’s body temperature will drop to around 100 Fahrenheit in the 12-24 hours before her labor starts.
+- Your cat’s body temperature will drop to around 100 Fahrenheit in the 12-24 hours before their labor starts.

-- Right before giving birth, your cat may become vocal, appear agitated, and constantly groom herself.
+- Right before giving birth, your cat may become vocal, appear agitated, and constantly groom themselves.

 - Delivery should start with strong abdominal contractions, followed by some discharge from her vagina.
 If the discharge is heavy and black or blood-colored, contact your veterinarian immediately.

 - After the discharge, the kittens should follow immediately.

 Most cat deliveries go smoothly without any need for your assistance.
 However, some signs, such as discolored discharge or the mother cat straining without producing kittens, could suggest complications.
 If you notice either of these or have any other concerns, contact your veterinarian.